Clean CSV Files with No-Code Data Transformation

 To understand how this can be applied, imagine that one of your partner companies collects its customers' first and last names in separate columns.
 But your operating system needs the format to be Full Name in one column.
 No-code data transformation tools make it simple to map the source data into the correct format for your destination.
 No copy/paste necessary.

-When cleaning CSVs with no-code data transformation, providing examples is a simple way to teach the system how to generate data.
-The system learns the desired output from the examples and auto-populates the remaining cells with the transformed data.
+When cleaning CSVs providing examples is a simple way to teach the our system how to generate data.
+Our AI system learns the desired output from your examples then makes bulk edits to auto-populate the remaining cells with clean data.

 Let's walk through how this works.
 Your customer has a CSV file containing thousands of customer addresses in one column (ie. 1000 Acme Street, New York, NY, 10001).
 But your operational system needs each part of the addresses in individual columns.
 When the customer uses Osmos Uploader to share data with you, they can use examples to transform the data before it's imported into your system.

-Without writing any code, the system learns from the examples and transforms the source data based on the destination parameters.
+Without writing any code, Osmos SmartFill learns from your examples and transforms the source data based on the destination parameters.
 The resulting data is clean, organized, and ready to use.

 Formulas speed up data transformation and make it simpler to automate repetitive data imports.
 Commonly used formulas include CONCAT and DATE.